 The Impact of Minimum Payments on Your Credit Score

 Protecting your credit score is one of the best things you can do for your financial life.
-A good credit score not only makes it easier to get credit-based applications approved, but also saves you money on interest and security deposits.
-You may already know that payment history is one of the most important factors of your credit score, counting 35% of your FICO score.
+A good credit score not only makes it easier to get credit-based applications approved but also saves you money on interest and security deposits.
+You may already know that payment history is one of the most important factors of your credit score, accounting for 35 percent of your FICO score.
 But does the payment amount matter?
 And more specifically, do minimum payments hurt your credit score?

 How Minimum Payments Impact Your Credit Score

 One of the things that makes credit cards attractive is that you don't have to pay off the entire balance at once.
 Your credit card issuer only requires you to pay a small portion of your balance each month.
 This minimum payment amount is listed on your monthly credit card statement and can vary depending on your credit card balance and any fees that are due.
 If you don’t have a lot of money to put towards your credit card payment, making the minimum payment may be the only option to keep your account in good standing.

 First, the good news.
 The amount of your last payment is listed on your credit report, but credit scoring calculations don’t consider the amount of your credit card (or loan) payments when generating your credit score.
 From that standpoint, making the minimum payment doesn’t hurt your credit score at all.
 As long as you’re making at least the minimum payment on time each month, you’re actually helping your credit score by building a positive payment history.